surveycto/scto-encryption/docs/crypto.md

 ## Step 4: Collect encryption data

-Use the IV, ciphertext, and `CryptoKey` key to generate an `Encrypted` object:
+Use the ciphertext, IV, and `CryptoKey` key to generate an `Encrypted` object:

     encrypted = Encrypted.tokenless(iv, ciphertext, key)

 This will store information that will be used for decryption.

-## Step 5: Generate encryption tool
+### Step 5: Generate encryption tool

 Use the `CryptoKey` key to generate an `Encryption` object, which is a tool that will be used to decrypt your data:

     encryption = Encryption(key)

-## Step 6: Decrypt data
+### Step 6: Decrypt data

 Use the `Encryption` and `Encrypted` objects to decrypt your data:

     decrypted = encryption.decrypt(encrypted)

-And "decrypted" will store your decrypted data!
+And "decrypted" will store your decrypted, plaintext data!

 ## Classes